 The Reno-Tahoe International Airport proudly offers passengers free local and toll-free phone calls.

-In regards to pets traveling by air, all of the airlines that serve the Reno-Tahoe International Airport allow dogs and cats "in cabin".
+All airlines that serve the Reno-Tahoe International Airport allow dogs and cats "in cabin".
 However, policies vary from one air carrier to another when it comes to pets traveling as "checked baggage" and as "cargo".
 All airlines assess fees for this service.
 In addition, pet carriers count toward passenger carry-on and checked baggage limits.

 The following chart should only be used as a guideline.
 The Reno-Tahoe Airport Authority recommends contacting your air carrier for the most up-to-date and accurate information regarding policies, procedures, and fees for animals traveling by air.
 Exceptions for "Service Animals" may apply.